Socially Responsible Investing (SRI) FAQ

 When compared to Betterment’s Core portfolio, there are three main changes:

-- US stock exposure is replaced with a broad US ESG stock market ETF (ESGU).
-Two other broad US ESG stock market ETFs (DSI and SUSA) serve as the alternative tickers for ESGU for Tax-Loss Harvesting+ (TLH+).
+- US stock exposure is replaced with a broad US ESG stock market ETF (ESGU) and a shareholder engagement focused US stock market ETF (VOTE).
+Two other broad US ESG stock market ETFs (ESGV and SUSA) serve as the alternative tickers for ESGU for Tax-Loss Harvesting+ (TLH+).

 - Emerging Market and Developed Market stock exposure are replaced with a broad ESG Emerging Market fund (ESGE) and a broad ESG Developed Market fund (ESGD), respectively.
 Because of limited liquidity among other Emerging Market and Developed Market SRI funds, non-ESG market-capitalization based funds are used as alternative tickers for TLH+.

-- For tax-deferred portfolios only, we replace our current US High Quality Bond exposure with an ESG US High Quality Bond fund (EAGG).
+- For tax-deferred portfolios only, we replace our current US High Quality Bond exposure with an ESG US High Quality Bond fund (EAGG) and an ESG US Corporate Bond fund (SUSC).

 To maintain our requirements for geographic and asset class diversification, lower cost, and higher liquidity, this portfolio contains some funds that do not have SRI mandates.
 To learn more about the comparison of the Broad Impact and Betterment Core portfolios, review our full SRI portfolio methodology.